botlabs-gg/yagpdb-docs-v2/content/learn/beginner/outputs-1.md

 ## Response

-If you paste text into the response field of a custom command, the bot will respond with that text when the command is triggered.
+If you paste text into the response field of a custom command, the bot will respond with the same text when the command is triggered.

-For instance, paste the following text into a new custom command:
+For instance, create a new custom command with the following response:

 ```go
 Hello World.